YouTubers Accused of Monetizing Adopted Autistic Chinese Son After ‘Rehoming’ Him

 “He is thriving, he is happy, he is doing really well, and his new mommy has medical professional training, and it is a very good fit,” Myka said towards the end of the video.

 James asked for grace and respect of privacy for their family.
 However, freelance writer and copywriter Sophie Russ saw the video as an insufficient answer to the situation, suggesting that the couple gave Huxley up after he made them a profit.
+To learn about the monetary implications of using trademarked or copywriter content, check this blog post about how to make money copywriting.

 One user had shared a video showing the parent’s controversial parenting methods for Huxley that they allegedly did not use on their other children.